alexfernandez/nodecached/README.md

 These options are specific for nodecached.

-* `--error`: Return an error on all queries.
-Useful for measuring socket performance, without parsing commands.
 * `--delay`: Enable Nagle's algorithm.
 Useful for measuring the cost of not setting the option `nodelay`.
+* `--fast`: Do not parse commands and return an error on all queries.
+Useful for measuring socket performance.

 ### Caveats